Delta-8 THC or “delta-8 tetrahydrocannabinol” is a psychoactive compound extracted from legal forms of the cannabis plant.

 Delta-8 THC is legal in most states because it is extracted from legal cannabis products like CBD and hemp.

 Delta-8 THC has a similar chemical structure to the commonly known psychoactive compound delta-9 THC.
-Delta- 8 can be extracted from legal forms of cannabis.
-While delta-8 is not as potent as delta-9 THC, the psychoactive compounds affect the mind similarly.
+Delta- 8 can be extracted from legal forms of cannabis, also known as hemp, and while it is not as potent as delta-9 THC, the psychoactive compounds affect the mind similarly.

 According to the US Department of Agriculture (USDA), “The Agriculture Improvement Act of 2018 (2018 Farm Bill) authorized the production of hemp and removed hemp and hemp seeds from the Drug Enforcement Administration’s (DEA) schedule of Controlled Substances.”